tawon81/SimpleFileStorageAPI/README.md

 DELETE /File/Delete/{id} - Deletes a single file from the db based on id.
 Returns a Status200OK on success and Status400BadRequest if request fails

 # Instructions
 To utilize the API, you can execute it using Visual Studio.

-You can also do the following if VS is not available.
+You can also do the following if VS is not available:

 Clone the Github repo to your local machine.